Boston Red Sox: Retired numbers

+Although not specifically stated why by the team, number 24 has not been issued since the end of the 2018 season when David Price gave up the number "out of respect" for Dwight Evans, whom Price believes will be elected to the Hall of Fame and eventually get his number retired.

 There has also been debate in Boston media circles and among fans about the potential retiring of Tony Conigliaro's number 25.
 Nonetheless, since Conigliaro's last full season in Boston, 1970, the number has never been taken out of circulation and issued to multiple players—notably Troy O'Leary from 1995 to 2001—along with coach Dwight Evans in 2002 and manager Bobby Valentine in 2012.